 If a household wishes to change the household that they bubble with, the household must wait 10 days from the last visit of the original linked household before starting a new bubble with another household.

 An overnight stay in a private home is not allowed unless it is a member of your bubble.

 Exemptions, including for emergency reasons, are detailed in the regulations.

-Indoor and outdoor gatherings (excluding private dwellings, weddings and funerals)
+Indoor and outdoor gatherings (excluding private dwellings, weddings, and funerals)

-Up to 15 people can meet outdoors, but you should maintain social distancing by being at least two metres apart, as well as good hand and respiratory hygiene practices.
+You should maintain social distancing by being at least two metres apart, as well as good hand and respiratory hygiene practices.